 Informed Delivery can be very useful in a number of ways, it’s a free service, and as I’ll discuss in detail, signing up for it can help prevent mail identity theft by giving you information to get a leg up on thieves (and if you don’t – they could get there first).

 But first, a quick overview of what USPS Informed Delivery is and how you can benefit from it.

 If you’re not aware of what Informed Delivery is, you’re not alone.
 The United States Postal Service quietly launched Informed Delivery in early 2017, to little fanfare, and adoption has been fairly slow (reaching 13 million users in November of 2018).
 The service is still not available in all geographies just yet.

 When you sign up for Informed Delivery, you can digitally preview actual photographic images of letter-sized mail pieces that are in the process of being sent to your address or P.O.
-Box through email notifications, an online dashboard, and mobile apps (Android here, iPhone here).
+Box through email notifications and an online dashboard.

 With packages, you are able to see what packages are on their way and expected delivery dates, as well as when they were delivered.
 You will be able to provide delivery instructions, manage notifications, and schedule re-delivery.
 Fairly soon, you will be able to digitally sign for packages, if required.
 You can even notify the USPS if a particular piece of mail was not delivered, by simply clicking a check box under the image.